 To apply for any WOMOS you must meet the minimum prerequisites or ask for a prerequisite waiver.
 You must submit a separate waiver for each prerequisite you do not meet.
 In your prerequisite waiver(s) you must explain how you obtained the equivalent knowledge or experience required by the prerequisite through training or experience in your service.
 You can gauge the training/experience required by a prerequisite by first reviewing the WOMOS duty description.
 If you have been doing very similar work as that described in the WOMOS duty description, then you probably have good justification for requesting a waiver.
 Approval is granted only if the Army proponent for that MOS feels you have the skills and experience that justify approving the waiver.

-- The prime candidate for WO has 5 - 8 years of active federal service (AFS) and meets all other prerequisites.
-You can apply regardless of AFS but require a waiver if you have 12 years or more (Technicians) or 8 years or more (Aviator) of AFS.
+The prime candidate for WO has 5 - 8 years of active federal service (AFS) and meets all other prerequisites.
+You can apply regardless of AFS but require a waiver if you have 12 years or more (Technicians) or not exceeded 8 years or more (Aviator) of AFS.
 The standard for approving an AFS waiver is more stringent than for a prerequisite waiver.
 The age limit for Technicians is 46 yrs old.